 This is partly what makes Arrow unique among leadership development courses.
 There is material on skills and competence, but it is combined with exploration of God's call on our lives, our relationship with him, and the development of our character.
 We want to be free to go with what God is doing in a person's life, and for each participant that is different.
 Because it is different, it isn't viable to gain accreditation, or at least not in an earthly sense!

 To keep costs down the programme is significantly subsidised by CPAS.
 The actual cost of running the programme is approximately £6000.
-For the next programme each participant will be asked to find £3780.
+For the current programme each participant is asked to find £3780.
 The fee covers:

 - The four residentials (full board).